 The night we went, they did Plan B: no trip out under the Golden Gate.

-But we got a different treat: we sailed under the eastern span of the Bay Bridge.
+But we got the treat of sailing under the eastern span of the Bay Bridge (the one closest to Oakland).

-The dinner cruise in San Francisco sails every day; the main difference is the Friday and Saturday night cruises are 3 hours, and the other days are 2.5 hours.
+The dinner cruise in San Francisco sails Wednesday through Sunday; the main difference is the Friday and Saturday night cruises are 3 hours, and the other days are 2.5 hours.

 The window tables are better, no question, although the large windows in the dining area give you good visibility from all the tables.

-You can reserve a window table when you book the cruise.
-The window table "package" also comes with a bottle of champagne.
+Tip: you can reserve a window table when you book the cruise.

-To check availability and book the cruise, click here.
+To check availability and book the cruise, see Dinner Cruise.

 From Fisherman's Wharf: the F-Line street car that runs through Fisherman's Wharf stops near Pier 3 at Washington Street.
 See map of F-Line.